-- 4-H members may model one or two Shopping in Style garments or outfits of their choosing. - 4-H members may model one or two Sewing and Textile Design garments or outfits that they have made during this 4-H year. - In total 4-H members can model 4 outfits comprising of up to 2 articles per category.

-Pre-entries are required by June 14 and forms are available online at www.sumner.ksu.edu
+- 4-H members may model one or two Shopping in Style garments or outfits of their choosing. - 4-H members may model one or two Sewing and Textile Design garments or outfits that they have made during this 4-H year. - In total 4-H members can model 4 outfits comprising of up to 2 articles per category. - All scripts and photos must be turned in by June 23rd at 5:00pm. - Pre-entries are required by June 13 and forms are available online at www.sumner.ksu.edu